 Respiratory Systems Study

 Dr. Andreas Fahlman Ph.D. received his degree from Canadian University and studied ways to reduce decompression sickness with the US Navy.
 He has studied marine mammals in Scotland, the subarctic, and the U.S. He is presently at Texas A&M University studying the respiratory system of marine mammals in hopes of designing collaborative research with the open water dolphin programs at RIMS.

 Open Water Program

 Our open water program was started in 1992 and is still running strong.
 Paya, one of the original dolphins on the open water team, still swims in the open-ocean nearly every day.
 There are currently seven dolphins on the open water team.
 The ability to take the animals out of their sea enclosure makes for some pretty incredible experiences!
 We are able to take the animals out for educational demonstrations providing local school groups and tourists an opportunity to see the animals in the open ocean and learn about them.
-The Dolphin Dive enables scuba divers to watch dolphins swimming freely, interacting with each other, the environment and our guest.
-The open water program also allows scientists and researchers to consistently gather data on behavior and physiology of the bottlenose dolphin.
+The Dolphin Dive enables scuba divers to watch dolphins swimming freely, interacting with each other, the environment, and our guests.
+The open water program also allows scientists and researchers to consistently gather data on the behavior and physiology of the bottlenose dolphin.
 The BBC recently filmed our dolphins in the open ocean for their series “Spy on the Pod”.

 Dolphin Reading Test

 The ability to read is not just limited to humans.
 The trainers at Roatan Institute for Marine Sciences in Honduras have trained their dolphins to read two-dimensional symbols as commands.
 In this video, watch as the pupil, a dolphin named Cedana, puts her reading skills to the test. - Doug Hamilton

 Produced for NOVA science NOW by Doug Hamilton

 Curious bottlenose dolphins investigate a new toy.